kubeshop/testkube/docs/docs/0-testkube-cloud/10-architecture.md

 ## Storing results

 In Testkube standalone all results are stored in the users cluster, you need to be aware of MinIO and MongoDB.
-Testkube Cloud will make it easy for you, all data are stored in Testkube Cloud infrastructure.
+Testkube Cloud will make it easy for you, all data are stored in Testkube Cloud infrastructure so you don't need to worry about backups, .

 ## Testkube networking